zhengjilai/BGW-SecureLinearMultiPartyComputation/README.md

 ## Environment Requirements
 - Go: version 1.9 is OK.
-- OS: Windows 7/8 and Linux 16.04 have been tested OK.
+- OS: Windows 8 and Ubuntu 16.04 is OK.

 ## Structure of this repo
 - ```/src```: The source code of this project.
 There are three main components(poly, secretshare, mpc) in this library.